 Housed on the sides of doors or windows when not in use, these retractable aluminum shutters unfold like an accordion to protect your home’s openings during a storm.
 The shutters can provide protection against not only wind but also forced entry.
 They are usually available in a variety of colors.

-• Pros: Accordion shutters are easily and quickly deployed in the event of a storm.
-They are permanently fixed to the house and do not require storage.
+• Pros: Accordion shutters can be easily and quickly deployed.
+Since they are permanent, they do not require storage.

 10. Add Bahama shutters for hurricane protection and curb appeal